 Warrarnku Ninti Celebration

-Animated projections developed by Sohan Ariel Hayes in collaboration with Martu artists bring liveliness and movement to the stories detailed in the paintings of Judith Anya Samson, Muuki Taylor, Nola Taylor, Bugai Whoulter, Cyril Whoulter, and Corban Clause Williams.
+Animated projections developed by Sohan Ariel Hayes in collaboration with Martu artists brought liveliness and movement to the stories detailed in the paintings of Judith Anya Samson, Muuki Taylor, Nola Taylor, Bugai Whoulter, Cyril Whoulter, and Corban Clause Williams.

 The Program